scipy/scipy/doc/source/tutorial/interpolate/splines_and_polynomials.rst

     >>> dspl(1.1), spl(1.1, nu=1)
     (0.45361436, 0.45361436)

-Note that the second form above evaluates the derivative in-place, while with the ``dspl`` object, we can find the zeros of the derivative of ``spl``:
+Note that the second form above evaluates the derivative in place, while with the ``dspl`` object, we can find the zeros of the derivative of ``spl``:

     >>> dspl.roots() / np.pi